 - (d) Every person who appears before any board, committee, or commission or before the Common Council, shall indicate on a form supplied by the City Clerk whether s/he represents a person or organization other than herself or himself; whether s/he is being paid or expects to be paid for the representation; the name, address and telephone number of the person she or he represents; whether her/his appearance is incidental to paid other duties for this person or organization; and whether she or he understands the duty to register with the City Clerk. - (7) Lobbyist Authorization.
 By the close of the first business day after Before engaging in lobbying on behalf of a principal, a lobbyist or the principal who employs a lobbyist shall file with the City Clerk a written authorization for the lobbyist to represent the principal, signed by or on behalf of the principal.
 A lobbyist or principal shall file a separate authorization for each principal represented by a lobbyist.
 Such authorization shall include the lobbyist's name, current mailing address, business telephone number, and whether the lobbyist is a contract lobbyist or an employee. - (8) Restrictions on Lobbying.
 Except as authorized under Subsection (3), no person may engage in lobbying as a lobbyist unless the person has been authorized to act as a lobbyist for the principal whom the lobbyist represents under Subsection (7).
-Except as authorized under Subsection (3), no principal may authorize its lobbyist to engage in lobbying until unless the principal is registered complies with the registration requirements under Subsection (6). - (9) Identification of Legislative and Administrative Proposals. - Except as authorized under Subsection (3), no person may engage in lobbying as a (a) lobbyist on behalf of a principal and no principal may authorize a lobbyist to engage in lobbying on its behalf unless, no later than the close of the first business day after the principal makes a lobbying communication with respect to a legislative proposal or proposed administrative action not previously identified by the principal under Subsection (6)(a)6. or reported under this section during the period for which the principal is registered, the principal reports to the City Clerk in such manner as the Clerk may prescribe, each proposed legislative or administrative action in connection with which the principal has made or intends to make a lobbying communication.
-Such report is sufficient if it complies with Subsection (6)(a)6, above.
+Except as authorized under Subsection (3), no principal may authorize its lobbyist to engage in lobbying unless until the principal complies with the registration requirements is registered under Subsection (6). - (9) Identification of Legislative and Administrative Proposals. - Except as authorized under Subsection (3), no person may engage in (a) lobbying as a lobbyist on behalf of a principal and no principal may authorize a lobbyist to engage in lobbying on its behalf unless, no later than the end of the fifth working day after the principal makes a lobbying communication with respect to a legislative proposal or proposed administrative action not previously identified by the principal under Subsection (6)(a)6. or reported under this section during the period for which the principal is registered, the principal reports to the City Clerk in such manner as the Clerk may prescribe, each proposed legislative or administrative action in connection with which the principal has made or intends to make a lobbying communication.
+Such report is sufficient if it complies with Subsection (6)(a)6., above.
 With respect to a lobbying communication relating to the capital or operating budget, the principal shall further identify from among topics provided by the Clerk the topic or topics of its lobbying communications, if any.
-The report shall be made by a person who is identified by the principal under Subsection (6)(a)5. - (b) Any person who is not a principal may register with the City Clerk an interest in any proposed Council action or administrative action. - (10) Principal's Expense Statement. - (a) Statement.
-Every principal who makes expenditures or incurs obligations in an aggregate amount exceeding \$500 in any reporting period for the purpose of engaging in lobbying which is not exempt under Subsection (3) shall, for the remainder of that calendar year shall file with the City Clerk an expense statement covering each preceding reporting period.
-Such statement shall be filed on or before April 30, July 31, October 31, and January 31, The statement shall be signed under the penalty for making false statements provided in Subsection (13)(c), by an individual identified under Section (6)(a)5. who is authorized to represent the principal.
-The statement shall contain the following information:
+The report shall be made by a person who is identified by the principal under Subsection (6)(a)5. - (b) Any person who is not a principal may register with the City Clerk an interest in any proposed Council action or administrative action. - (10) Principal's Expense Statement.